 And after years of watching and learning, we know that you can never have enough water features or places for children and dogs to play.
 In celebration of our 10th anniversary in 2022, we undertook three ambitious projects to make the Park better than ever:

 • The space closest to Pearl Street will be transformed into an iconic water fountain that will beckon children to play during the day, and it will light up the sky at night with shows that delight guests in much the same way the Eiffel Tower show welcomes visitors to Paris.

-• One of the most visited places in the Park, the Children’s Park, is going to be expanded and enhanced including a new water feature, climbing wall, and a family picnic area, thanks to a generous donation from the Perot family.
+• One of the most visited places in the Park, the Children’s Park, is going to be expanded and enhanced including new play equipment, climbing wall, and a family picnic area, thanks to a generous donation from the Perot family.
 This will give our youngest visitors even more room to learn, explore, imagine, and play.

 • My Best Friend’s Park, a beloved amenity for all Dallas dogs and their owners, is being relocated across the street to a bigger and shadier space that is sure to make tails wag.

 Additionally, we will be expanding 1.7 acres to the west (toward Field Street) covering the last recessed part of Woodall Rodgers Freeway.